minyor/syn2midi/README.md

 ## Installation:
 - For Windows, download and unpack lattest binary archive from here: https://github.com/minyor/syn2midi/releases
-- For other OS'ses you have to compile it using CodeLite IDE
+- For other OS'ses you have to compile it using CodeLite IDE or similar tools

 ## Usage:
 - Download video lesson using one of online youtube downloaders like this one: